dbreon88/daiagon-alley/README.md

 - Explore server side rendering options.
 My stack allows for flexible switching of server vs client side processing and rendering. **ALL** the kids these days are chatting about "SSR" apps and their support of fast initial page loads.
 While I do not think this application should totally become SSR, It deserves some trial as my site has a simple UI and is a read only site with no writes.

+- More db security.
+SQL injection prevention.
+Use prepared statements (which may speed things up as well)

-- Make it more pretty!!: get on that css grind
+- Make it more pretty: get on that css grind

+- MAKE A DARK MODE

 ---

-### Other noteables:
+### Other notables:

 - My smart contract is currently deployed on the Kovan test network.
 The numbers for these rates are all over the place on this network which means my application data looks **very** odd at times.
 This is **especially** apparent on the graph.